cchanging/asterinas/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a question or seek clarification about Asterinas
+about: Ask a question or seek clarification about Astros
 title: Short summary of your question
 labels: C-question
 ---